-A 60-year-old man presented to our neurosurgery clinic with the complaint of lower back and left leg pain.
-On physical examination, left-sided Laségue-Lazarevic sign was positive, and the strengths of the tibialis anterior and extensor hallucis longus muscles of the left foot were 3/5 and 2/5, respectively.
-The patient was operated on for left-sided recurrent disc herniation at the L4-L5 level (Figure 2a).
+A 60-year-old man presented to our Neurosurgery Clinic with the complaint of lower back and left leg pain.
+On

+Figure 2. a - preoperative magnetic resonance imaging showing right-sided extruded disc herniation at L4-L5 (white arrow); b - postoperative magnetic resonance imaging showing a urinary fistula (thin white arrow) extending from the urinoma sac (thick white arrow) to the disc height and further to the skin; c - postoperative computed tomography showing the drainage catheter (blue arrow) extending from the urinoma sac to the skin (white arrow); d - intravenous pyelography showing that the catheter cannot go above the disc height where the injury occurred physical examination, left-sided Laségue-Lazarevic sign was positive, and the strengths of the tibialis anterior and extensor hallucis longus muscles of the left foot were 3/5 and 2/5, respectively.
+The patient was operated on for leftsided recurrent disc herniation at the L4-L5 level (Figure 2a).
 He recovered postoperatively and was discharged.
 On postoperative day 25, he presented to our clinic again with a clear color discharge from the wound site.
 He was operated on with the suspicion of a CSF fistula.
 During the operation, no dura defect was observed, but when the dura was pushed, a contralateral anterior longitudinal ligament (ALL) defect was observed.
-The fluid continuously flowed from the disc height where the defect was located, and approximately 1.500 mL of clear and odorless fluid was aspirated.
+The fluid continuously flowed from the disc height where the defect was located, and approximately 1500 milliliters of clear and odorless fluid was aspirated.
 At this stage, a drain extending into the ALL defect was inserted (Figure 2c).
-After the operation, approximately 1,000 mL of clean and odorless fluid was discharged from the drain every day for 3 days.
+After the operation, approximately 1000 milliliters of clean and odorless fluid was discharged from the drain every day for three days.
 Considering that the continuous amount of the drainage and amount and color were similar to the urine collected in the bladder bag, the drainage fluid was analyzed and confirmed to be urine.